San Gabriel River Regional Monitoring Program

 Some key findings:

-1. Biotic conditions, as measured by the California Stream Condition Index (CSCI), were best in the upper watershed and worst in the lower watershed, where lined and altered stream channels predominate.
-CSCI scores at 70% of sites in the watershed were below levels associated with reference condition.
+1. Biotic conditions, as measured by the California Stream Condition Index (CSCI), were best in the upper watershed and worst in the lower watershed, where lined and altered stream channels predominate.CSCI scores at 70% of sites in the watershed were below levels associated with reference condition.
 Communities in the upper watershed were characterized by organisms that were pollution sensitive and exhibited a wide range of feeding strategies.
 In contrast, the lower watershed was dominated by more tolerant organisms employing only a few feeding strategies.

 3. Nutrients and metals were consistently lower at upper watershed sites compared to the lower tributaries and mainstem.
 Nutrients were greatest on the mainstem, while most metals were greatest in the lower tributaries.
 An exception to this was zinc which was much greater on the mainstem compared to the other sub-regions.

 4. There were few exceedances of dry weather Basin Plan standards for any water quality parameters measured during the period.
-Nitrate and ammonia were well below the thresholds and there were no exceedances of the hardness adjusted CTR for any dissolved metal.
+Nitrate and ammonia were well below the thresholds and there were few to no exceedances of the hardness adjusted CTR for any dissolved metal.

-7. There was a strong relationship between the condition of the biological community and physical habitat conditions.
+5. There was a strong relationship between the condition of the biological community and physical habitat conditions.
 Sites in the lower watershed were characterized by concrete lined channels, increased nutrients (nitrate and ammonia) and zinc.
 Conversely, sites in the upper watershed had good epifaunal cover, and increased amounts of cobble and canopy cover.
-There was also clear separation by biotic condition, with the best CSCI scores in the upper watershed and the poorest in the lower tributaries and mainstem channel.
+There was also clear separation by biotic condition, with the best CSCI scores in the upper watershed and the poorest in the lower tributaries and mainstem channel.Algal communities as measured by the ASCI were also in better condition in the upper watershed.